Overview of NF2

 NF2 often results in progressive bilateral hearing loss, even if there is no growth in the tumours of the hearing and balance nerve.
 If this is the case, it might be possible to insert a cochlear implant.
 A cochlear implant is an electronic device that is inserted under the skin behind the ear and has an electrode array that is placed inside the cochlea (the inner ear).
 This procedure has been shown to improve hearing even in the presence of a vestibular schwannoma.

-More information can be supplied by the Hearing Implant Team if an ABI is being considered.
-ABI’s can only be inserted in specialist NF2 centres; therefore you will need to come to Cambridge for this surgery.
+More information can be supplied by the Hearing Implant team if an ABI is being considered.
+ABIs can only be inserted in specialist NF2 centres, so you will need to come to Cambridge for this surgery.

 In some cases for people with NF2 with a growing tumour, radiotherapy may be discussed.
 This may be in the form of one or a few treatments (stereotactic radiosurgery or fractionated stereotactic radiotherapy) or fractionated radiotherapy, which takes place over several weeks.
 The aim of radiotherapy is to stop tumours growing, but unfortunately it is not suitable for all tumours.
 Radiotherapy or radiosurgery are usually given via centres in Cambridge, Birmingham or Sheffield.

-Occasionally, an NF2 related tumour may be suitable for proton beam therapy and the team will discuss this with you if this is felt to be a good treatment option.
+Occasionally, an NF2-related tumour may be suitable for proton beam therapy.
+The team will discuss this with you if this is felt to be a good treatment option.
 Proton beam therapy takes place in Manchester and London.

 Bevacizumab (Avastin)